-The Team Effectiveness Lab provides a space to examine basic psychological issues related to how teams make decisions under stress, the effects of team structures on performance and the ability of teams to adjust and restructure as situational demands shift.
+The Brian and Michele Kesseler Team Leadership Lab provides a space to examine basic psychological issues related to how teams make decisions under stress, the effects of team structures on performance and the ability of teams to adjust and restructure as situational demands shift.
 It features a military simulation that challenges team decision-making skills.
 Through the combination of traditional lecture-based classes and team simulation, students are able to gain greater insight into both leadership and team processes.

 The IBM Supply Chain Lab provides the space for students and faculty to study, simulate and test the key relationships in an end-to-end supply chain, focusing on the dynamic flow of information and the resulting interdependencies.
 The lab was constructed through a Shared University Research (SUR) award from IBM, consisting of IBM software, eServer and storage technologies.
 The IBM Supply Chain Laboratory, located in room 110 of the Eppley Center, serves as an environment for modeling and analysis of an on-demand supply chain.